gfleury/narrowTrade/README.md

 - Rebalance CashPerSymbol if any order fail during the Trade() - OK
 - StockNaive with pricing per percentage and moving averages. - OK
 - FX hedging - sheets can be configured to automatically hedge other positions or transactions once these are committed
-- Bulk trading on behalf of multiple clients or accounts
 - Portfolio rebalancing and monitoring across clients for smaller wealth managers or hedge funds
 - Check how to implement analysis for resistance/support
 - Trading on specific times
+- Only Trade when exchange is about 20 minutes to open
-- StockNaive GetCashPerSymbol testing for different scenarios
+- StockNaive GetCashPerSymbol testing for different edge cases
 - API's context with timeout and exponential backoff `sleep = min(2000, random.uniform(5, sleep * 3))`
-- Only Trade when exchange is about 20 minutes to open

 ## Nice to check technical projects:
 - https://github.com/sdcoffey/techan